doj/dracopy/README.md

 Disks with many directory entries could run out of memory on the C128.

 The PET needs to have at least 32KB of RAM to run DraCopy.
-There is not much memory left, disks with many directory entried may run out of memory.
+There is not much memory left, disks with many directory entries may run out of memory.

 The [vice](https://vice-emu.sourceforge.io/) emulator needs to enable